Flexible, well connected, bright. Good floor plans.

 Floor plans are gaining in importance with objective assessment

 A good floor plan lays the foundation for comfortable and individual living.
 The quality of a floor plan is not always clear at first glance.
 But when measured according to the factors listed, the floor plan's potential can be recognized.
-This helps buyers to compare properties more easily and objectively assess them, so that they can make the right purchasing decision.
+This helps buyers to compare living spaces more easily and objectively assess them, so that they can make the right purchasing decision.